 The association between Montpelier and the TRF could not have been possible without the continued generosity of the trustees of the Paul Mellon estate.
 The Mellon estate agreed to cover the costs of fixing up Montpelier’s barns and pastures in exchange for allowing the TRF to set up shop on the land.

-Kim Wilkins manages the farm, specializing in retraining and adopting as well as lifetime homes for retirees.
+TRF manages the farm, specializing in retraining and adopting as well as lifetime homes for retirees.